igoouk/health-equity-thermometer/README.md

 # health-equity-thermometer

 A quiz application.
-User verification is via verification codes.
+User verification is via verification e-mail codes.
 User requests a code to their email, inputs the code again in the page to proceed to the quiz.
 Quiz works mostly on jQuery.
 All data including questions and their options are located in the db.

 # Structure: